upeka200163/Coffee-Shop/README.md

 We love working with local creators, small businesses, and artists.
 Reach out and let’s brew something amazing together!

 ---

+## 🛠 Built With / Tools Used

+- 🔤 *HTML5 / CSS3 / JavaScript* – for web interface
+- 🎨 *Canva / Figma* – for design and branding
+- 🌐 *GitHub* – for project version control and sharing
+- 📱 *Instagram / WhatsApp* – for customer engagement
+- 🗺 *Google Maps / Google My Business* – for location & visibility
+- 🧾 *Linktree / bio.site* – for smart links in Instagram bio

 *Thank you for choosing Brew & Bean — where every cup is crafted with care.*
 ☕ Sip.
 Relax.
 Repeat.